Shade Trees

 Quarcus macrocarpa |

-- Somewhat drought tolerant
+- Somewhat drought tolerant and can handle standing water.

-- Medium to fast growth
+- Medium to fast growth.

 Common Name | Scientific Name | Comments |